-- 1. Download the textbook data files and double-click the StudentRoster.accdb file to open it in Microsoft Access 2019.
-If you do not have the 2019 version of Microsoft Access installed, it may not open the database file. - 2.
-Next, click the Enable Content button that appears toward the top of the database.
-The following screenshot illustrates what you should look for.
+1. Download the textbook data files and double-click the StudentRoster.accdb file to open it in Microsoft Access 365.
+If you do not have the 365 version of Microsoft Access installed, it may not open the database file.
+If you see the following message, click the OK button to proceed.